TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 and

-`python manage.py makemigrations Eisegesis`
+`python3 manage.py makemigrations Eisegesis`

 and

-`python manage.py makemigrations Agora`
+`python3 manage.py makemigrations Agora`

 and

-`python manage.py makemigrations Propylaea`
+`python3 manage.py makemigrations Propylaea`

 and

-`python manage.py migrate`
+`python3 manage.py migrate`

 12) To start django server move to the folder Epitome and start the server by typing:

-`python manage.py runserver`
+`python3 manage.py runserver`

 13) To create an admin account, open a new terminal, re-activate the virtual environment and type and follow the instructions: